ikmb/virus-pipe/docs/usage.md

 ## Available options and settings

 ### `--reads`
 Path to a folder with PE Illumina reads for analysis (e.g. --reads /path/to/*_R{1,2}_001.fastq.gz).
-Mit be enclosed in single-quotes.
+Must be enclosed in single-quotes.

 ### `--run_name`
 Provide a usefull name to this analysis run (could be the LIMS project ID)